basuhoward/krigsvold.org/heraldry.md

 reflect both the Antarctic legacy and the Lithuanian heritage of the
 namesake:

 > Per pale Gules and Vert, an oak tree Counterchanged fructed Or.
-Crest--
+Crest--Arising
-> Arising from an eastern crown, an oak sprig Proper fructed Or.
-Supporters--At
+> from an eastern crown, an oak sprig Proper fructed Or.
+Supporters--At dexter,
-> dexter, a sea-unicorn Gules; at sinister, a sea-unicorn Vert; both rampant,
+> a sea-unicorn Gules; at sinister, a sea-unicorn Vert; both rampant, scaled and
-> scaled and armed Argent, horned and crined Or, gorged with an eastern crown
+> armed Argent, horned and crined Or, gorged with an eastern crown Or, standing
-> Or, standing upon a compartment of snow-covered rocks.
-Motto--_Amžinai
+> upon a compartment of snow-covered rocks.
+Motto--_Amžinai budėkime_,
-> budėkime_, Lithuanian for "Let us stand guard forever."
+> Lithuanian for "Let us stand guard forever."

 The heraldic elements chosen for the Barony of Matikonis intertwine the personal history of William P. Matikonis with broader themes of heritage